 To honor Rob’s memory, the Center was officially renamed the Rob Kling Center for Social Informatics (RKCSI) in 2004 and the School of Informatics and Computing (SoIC) became a co-sponsor.
 Several schools and departments sponsor and support RKCSI activities, emphasizing the interdisciplinary nature of the field.

-The Director of the Rob Kling Center for Social Informatics is Dr. Pnina Fichman in the Department of Information & Library Science, Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington.
+The Director of the Rob Kling Center for Social Informatics is Prof. Pnina Fichman in the Department of Information & Library Science, Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington.

 The Rob Kling Center for Social Informatics is governed by an Advisory Committee comprised of faculty from various programs at Indiana University, including: